-(1) The actual bonus awards earned with respect to 2013 and paid in January of 2014 are reported under "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table above.
-The annual

-- (2) Bonus awards in any year (or for the remaining portion of the year in the case of a mid-year hire), which could potentially be greater or lesser than the target depending on the terms of each named executive officer's employment agreement with the Company, are determined by the Compensation Committee of the Board and are based on performance of the individual and that of the Company against goals established annually by the Board. - (3) Awards of restricted stock granted under the Equity Incentive Plan. - (4) Represents the grant date fair value of the shares of restricted stock in accordance with ASC 718.
+- (1) The actual bonus awards earned with respect to 2014 and paid in January of 2015 are reported under "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table above.
+The annual performance-based bonus may be allocated between Company and one or more of its Asset Manager Affiliates based upon expense allocation agreements. - (2) Bonus awards in any year (or for the remaining portion of the year in the case of a mid-year hire), which could potentially be greater or lesser than the target depending on the terms of each named executive officer's employment agreement with the Company, are determined by the Compensation Committee of the Board and are based on performance of the individual and that of the Company against goals established annually by the Board. - (3) Awards of restricted stock granted under the Equity Incentive Plan. - (4) Represents the grant date fair value of the shares of restricted stock in accordance with ASC 718.
 Grant date fair value of the shares of restricted stock is based on the closing price of the Company's common stock on the date of grant.